 Johnny was always my smiley little guy who was always smiling back at us and smiling at other people.
 I recently double checked out family pictures and confirmed what I remembered that he was very joyful and loved interacting with people.
 He was our social butterfly.

 2.)
 Rare Imitation of Social Cues

-When Johnny was a baby he would stare at our our faces so intently and get very excited when via cause and effect when he’d get a reaction from us after he did something.
+When Johnny was a baby he would stare at our our faces so intently and get very excited when he’d get a reaction from us after he did something.
 He’d get so excited and try to copy something we were doing.
 That being said when watching videos and knowing what we know re: stimming he was flapping hands and using little rattles and baby toys as early fidgets to self calm.

 3.)
 Delay In Babbling & Cooing

 Is your child making “baby talk” and babbling or cooing?
 Does she do it frequently?
 Your baby should typically reach this milestone by 12 months.

 Johnny was always making lots of sounds and babbling away.
 By 3 months he would say “Goo” very loudly all the time and laugh.
 By six months he said “Dada” for the first time and loved saying it a lot and then 2 months later he said “Mama”.
 By 10 months he would say “Da-dum” very loudly all the time and try to sing “Da-dum” into a song he was humming like “Mary had a little lamb”.
 He could not say the words to the song but he could hum the tune very clearly and loudly so others would remark on it when we were grocery shopping.
 Interestingly the part of the brain where speech comes from is different from where singing comes from.
 But singing words helps the tongue and jaw get used to doing the words for speech.
 Sadly Johnny became nonverbal by 2 years old.
 By 6 he really began to speak and by 10 years old he speaks so much I have to teach him how to interrupt conversations nicely.